CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

-# Thanks for attending CoderDojo McDonough -- **_a free and fun place
+# Thanks for attending CoderDojo McDonough!

-where Henry County's kids learn how to code, supported by mentors and parents! **We hope you have a great time.
+** CoderDojo McDonough is a free and fun place where Henry County's kids learn how to code, supported by mentors and parents! ** We hope you have a great time.

 Students, remember that the dojo is partly a classroom, but mostly a playground.
 Ultimately, you get to decide what programming languages,